Developmental Milestones and Play

 - Briefly lift head during supervised tummy time, working those tiny neck and back muscles.

-- Black and white: Babies can only see strong, contrasting colors at this point, so black and white toys and mobiles will be the most stimulating for them.
+- Black and white: Babies can only see strong contrasting colors at this point, so black and white toys and mobiles will be the most stimulating for them.

 - Tummy time: Once upon a time, babies were put to sleep on their stomachs.
 While this tends to be the most natural and comfortable way for many babies to sleep, it’s also the riskiest when dealing with SIDS.
-We now know that it’s safer for babies to sleep on their backs, but there is a minor drawback: Babies spend much less time developing their back and arm muscles as they did when the majority of their day was spent lying on their stomachs.
+We now know that it’s safer for babies to sleep on their backs, but there is a minor drawback: Babies spend much less time developing their back and arm muscles as they did when the majority of their day was spent laying on their stomachs.
 Also, too much time on their back can cause a flat spot in the skull.
 Because of this, it’s important to spend about 10 minutes a day supervising them while they play on their tummies.